alisomay/mep/README.md

 As soon as you select a script from the enumerated list by entering the index number and pressing enter, the virtual ports will be created and the event processing will begin.

+### Editing

+When an instance of **mep** is running. `.mep` folder is being watched for changes.
+Editing your scripts will be reflected immediately.

+Look for info in the [koto main repository](https://github.com/koto-lang/koto) to see if there is syntax highlighting available for your editor.

 ## Some answers to possible questions

 - _What are koto scripts?_